LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk/standard-token.md

 You will need to get some ETH on both of these testnets.

 :::info
-You can use [this faucet](https://sepoliafaucet.com) to get ETH on Sepolia.
+You can use [ETH Sepolia Faucet](https://sepoliafaucet.com/) to get ETH on Sepolia.
 You can use the [Superchain Faucet](https://app.optimism.io/faucet?utm_source=docs) to get ETH on Lisk Sepolia.
 :::